TheNotary/game-sql-warden/README.md

 A game that test's player's SQL knowledge.

+## TODO

+- implement changing level
+  - when you leave the map screen, the challenge get's loaded for the number you were on

+- when you open the map screen, cleared levels have their number replaced with an astrisk
+  - Add a global database for tracking level completion

 ## Compiling to WebAssembly (WASM)

 TODO: This is all speculative, the game isn't totally complete yet!
 Also I needed Claude to write some of this because I forgot I'm on an old intel machine and I downloaded the wrong wasi-sdk, lol.
 Delete it you say?
 I can't just delete it because it cost me 31 cents!

 This project can be compiled to WebAssembly using the `wasm32-wasip1` target.

 See the `/wasm-loader` folder for the web portion of things.